 I plan let the students dictate the pace for the last half hour of each session.
 I ask a few questions to confirm that they understand what we are going over, but for the most part, my hope is for them to propose and answer their own questions.
 I know that every student has the scientific skills to recognize a pattern, relate the concept to something they know, and use logic, and a successful session entails that the student feels the same way.

-The University of Texas at Austin - BS, Biochemistry
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Biochemistry

 MCAT Physical Sciences: 11